-Public criticism of staff by Councilmembers is inappropriate and unethical.
+Any criticism of staff by Councilmembers shall be directed to the City Manager.
+It is inappropriate and unethical for Councilmembers to publicly criticize individual staff members.

 Individual Councilmembers may not intervene in staff decision-making, the development of staff recommendations, scheduling of work, or executing department priorities.
 Following this RCW is necessary in order to protect staff from undue influence and pressure from individual Councilmembers, and to allow staff to execute priorities given by management and the Council as a whole without fear of reprisal.